French Wine Regions

 Cabernet Franc and Cabernet Sauvignon

 These grapes are the backbone of the French wine region Bordeaux.
 Although these two Cabernets share a lot of DNA, they develop in the vineyard quite differently.
-Both grapes display intense flavors of tobacco, pepper, licorice, and black currents.
+Both grapes display intense flavors of tobacco, pepper, licorice, and black currants.
 However, Cabernet Franc is lighter-bodied and higher in acid than Cabernet Sauvignon.

 French Wine Questions & Answers